KylePalko/yeezy-cache/README.md

 })
 ```

+## Caching your first function

+There are two requirements to cache a function:

+- Your function _must_ return a promise.
+- Your function _must_ be a pure function.

-You're now ready to start caching function return values.
+If your function satisfies this criteria you're ready to start caching.
 To do so, simply wrap your function in the `cache` decorator.
 ```
+import { cache } from "yeezy-cache"

-const getUserByID({ id }) => {
+const getUserByID({ id }) => new Promise((resolve, reject) => {
-    // Do a database lookup.
-}
+    // ...
+    resolve(result)
+})

 export default cache(getUserByID)
 ```

 That's it!
 The first time you call your cached version of `getUserByID()` the result will be fetched from your external service and cached.
-The next call will return this cached result.
+All subsequent calls, until the expiration, will be retrieved from your Storage.

 ## Configuring